aimfeld/ZendDiCompiler/README.md

 }
 ```

+For PHP 7, install version 2.x, for PHP 5.4-5.6, use version 1.x.

 Make sure you have a _writable_ `data` folder in your application root directory, see
 [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication).
 Put a `.gitignore` file in it with
 the following content: